Indiscreet (1931 film): Plot

 The next day, Gerry's sister Joan arrives home from school in France, where, unknown to Gerry, she has fallen in love with Jim.
 When Gerry finds out, she warns Jim to stay away from her sister, but he doesn't take the situation seriously and invites everyone to his parents’ house party.
 Initially, Gerry refuses to go, but when she finds out that business will prevent Tony from attending, she decides to go after all and keep an eye on Joan.
 Desperate to break Joan's engagement, Gerry first pretends to be a little crazy.
 When this doesn't work, she pretends she is still in love with Jim.
 While the two of them are alone together, she signals to Joan for help by singing a special song.
 Joan comes to her aid only to see Gerry and Jim embracing.
 Unfortunately, so does Tony, who has arrived at the last minute.
 Heartbroken, Gerry returns home, where Aunt Kate convinces her to pursue Tony who is sailing for Europe.
-Gerry sneaks on the boat in the seat of a car and finds Tony who asks the captain to marry them immediately.
+After she leaves, Tony shows up at her apartment, saying he loves Gerry and wants to get back together with her.
+Aunt Kate tells him to go find her at the boat.
+Gerry sneaks on the boat; Tony arrives and they meet.
+Since there are no free cabins, Tony offers his and asks the captain to marry them immediately so they can share it.